 - If no markings are present, the lab will issue a generic identification.

-- Large volume provers and five gallon test measures must come in clean and painted if made of mild steel with no strong odors or evidence of hydrocarbons.
+- Large volume provers and five-gallon test measures must come in clean and with no strong odors or evidence of hydrocarbons.

 - Any vessels with obvious residues will be refused and returned to the customer.